 What does SPIKE stand for?
 Our team name is an acronym for Students Participating In Killer Engineering, as well as our culture statement Student driven, Pushing for better, Inspirational, Kind and Collaborative, and Entrepreneurial.
 We are proud to be a student-run club that teaches valuable skills related to engineering, entrepreneurship, and beyond.

 What is FIRST?
 It is an organization that encourages students to learn about science and engineering by holding a robotics competition every year.
 Our particular division of FIRST is the FRC.
 There are currently over 3,500 FRC teams from around the world.
-Learn more about FRC and FIRST here.
+Learn more about FRC and FIRST at https://www.firstinspires.org/robotics/frc.

 What does FIRST stand for?
-It stands for “For Inspiration & Recognition of Science and Technology.”
+It stands for “For Inspiration & Recognition of Science & Technology.”

 What happens during the season?
 The season kicks off in January when the game is announced.
 After that, our team completely designs and draws parts and makes models of the robot using the online CAD (computer aided design) program Onshape.
-The team then fabricates this parts and builds the robots completely from scratch using state of the art machinery.
+The team then fabricates these parts and builds the robot completely from scratch using state of the art machinery.
 Starting in March, there are regional and district events occurring every weekend for six weeks.
 During this time frame, members of the team also work on developing a business plan, expanding their involvement in their community, and procuring money and sponsors to finance the team’s needs.
-In the Mid Atlantic Region, competitors in the MAR district championship are determined by how well the teams do in district events.
+In the Mid-Atlantic Region, competitors in the MAR district championship are determined by how well the teams do in district events.

 What kind of games do the robots play?
 The games the robots play range from launching cubes onto a giant scale, shooting giant balls over an overpass while racing around a track, or scoring balls into other robots’ trailers.
 The game varies from year to year and is never the same.